emanjon/tls-mldsa/draft-tls-westerbaan-mldsa.md

 ~~~

 These correspond to ML-DSA-44, ML-DSA-64, and ML-DSA-87 defined
 in {{FIPS204}} respectively.
-Note that these should not be confused
+Note that these are the pure versions and should not be confused
-with prehashed variants such as HashML-DSA-44 also defined in {{FIPS204}}:
+with prehashed variants such as HashML-DSA-44 also defined in {{FIPS204}}.
-we use the pure version.

 Similarly, the context parameter defined in {{FIPS204}} Algorithm 2/Algorithm 3
 MUST be the empty string.

 The corresponding end-entity certificate when negotiated must
-use id-ML-DSA-44, id-ML-DSA-64, id-ML-DSA-87 respectively as
+use id-ML-DSA-44, id-ML-DSA-64, id-ML-DSA-87 respectively
-defined in {{I-D.ietf-lamps-dilithium-certificates}}.
+as defined in {{I-D.ietf-lamps-dilithium-certificates}}.

 # Security Considerations